SlatherOrg/slather/README.md

 after_success: slather
 ```

-### Coverage for code incuded via Cocoapods
+### Coverage for code inlcuded via CocoaPods

-If you're trying to compute coverage for code that has been included via Cocoapods, you'll need to prepare the pods project for `slather`
+If you're trying to compute coverage for code that has been included via CocoaPods:

 ```
 # Podfile